andrewtavis/slides/README.md

 Once finished you can visit <http://localhost:3000> to view the slides.
 Follow the prompts in your terminal to close them or do other actions.

-> Note: Slidev is a live development server — changes to `slides.md` will automatically update in the browser.
+> Note: Slidev is a live development server — changes to `slides.md` files will automatically be reflected in the browser.